-Renowned Italian actor Franco Nero, who recently celebrated his 82nd birthday, expressed his desire to continue working despite having achieved a vast array of roles throughout his illustrious career.
+Renowned Italian actor Franco Nero, who celebrated his 83nd birthday today, expressed his desire to continue working despite having achieved a vast array of roles throughout his illustrious career.

 Iconic Roles and Hollywood Beginnings